KasperskyLab/Kaspresso/wiki/09_Kaspresso-Allure.md

 ```
 And that's it, the **allure-results** dir with all the test resources is now at **/Users/username/Desktop**.

-Now we want to generate and watch the report.
+Now, we want to generate and watch the report.
 The Allure server must be installed on our machine for this.
-To find out how to do it with all the details please follow the Allure docs at https://docs.qameta.io/allure/).
+To find out how to do it with all the details please follow the [**Allure docs**](https://docs.qameta.io/allure/).

 For example to install Allure server on MacOS we can use the following command:
 ```